coddie

 What brings you here?

 Is it Lemn Sissay saying ‘Hourglass will stay with me for a long time?’
 Did he tempt you?
 Or perhaps it’s Hollie McNish?
 ‘A book for anyone who ever has been or ever will be heartbroken.
 So that’s everyone‘.
 Maybe it is Max Porter saying, ‘This book glows in the heart of the reader‘.
-Or is […]
+Or is it the book cover?
+Do you judge a book by its gold foiled lettering?
+Perhaps you find a slim, hardback novel both achievable and appealing?
+Hourglass ticks visual boxes with aesthetic repetition of the letters h, o, u, r, g, l, a, s, s forming an […]